sky192/JavaScript-weather-app/README.md

 # JavaScript-weather-app

-A weather app written in javascript.
+A weather app written in vanilla javascript.